 The Fordham Law Summer Institute in NYC provides an overview of U.S. legal topics and allows participants to improve legal English skills.
 The program also includes visits to court, a law firm, and a tour the United Nations.

 Visiting Foreign Scholar and Research Fellow Program

-Fordham Law is host to a number of visiting foreign legal academics, judges and other high governmental officials who contribute to the academic diversity of the Law School community.
+Fordham Law is host to a number of visiting foreign legal academics, judges and other high governmental officials, and doctoral and post-doctoral candidates who contribute to the academic diversity of the Law School community.
 Visiting Foreign Scholars and Research Fellows participate in frequent seminars featuring fellow visitors presenting their research.

 Other Research and Training Programs